Current Highway Improvement Schemes

 Information and updates:

-Regular scheme updates and information will be included on this page as the scheme progresses and will also be relayed via Twitter.
+Regular scheme updates and information will be included on this page as the scheme progresses and will continue to be relayed via social media.

 Key documents (with relevant links)